-St James' CE Primary School is committed to achieving the highest possible standards of probity and integrity regarding its practices.
+The School is committed to achieving the highest possible standards of probity and integrity regarding its practices.

-St James' CE Primary School recognises that it is important for all Employees to have a means by which they can raise serious concerns about any aspect of the operation the school.
-St James' CE Primary School further acknowledges its obligations under the Public Disclosure Act (1998) to ensure mechanisms are in place through which concerns relating to matters of public interest can be raised.
+The School recognises that it is important for all Employees to have a means by which they can raise serious concerns about any aspect of the operation of the School.
+The School further acknowledges its obligations under the Public Disclosure Act (1998) to ensure mechanisms are in place through which concerns relating to matters of public interest can be raised.